mrdcvlsc/APA/README.md

 [go back to contents](#contents)

-# A C++ Class Library that you can use for computing big numbers, using this library you can add, subtract, multiply, divide very large numbers in C++
+# A C++ Class Library that you can use to compute big numbers, using this library you can add, subtract, multiply, divide very large numbers in C++

 ## LICENCE - MIT